 The Kawasaki Symphony Hall ‘Muza’ presents first rate classical music to the public at a very reasonable price.
 For example, they regularly offer casual lunch time concerts for about 500 yen.
 Most other programs cost between 1000 and 4000 yen, depending on the choice of seat and age of the visitor.

 If you exit Kawasaki Station and turn right toward the East Exit, go down the first escalator to ground level.
 Continue down another escalator into the underground shopping plaza, Azalea.
-Here you’ll find a collection of inexpensive small shops and restaurants, many of which are ‘unknown’ chains or are individually owned.
+Here you’ll find a newly remodeled collection of small shops and a long restaurant ‘alley’.
 The center space of Azelea is usually filled with some sort of temporary ‘fair’ focusing on a specific region of Japan, seasonal goods, items made by craftsmen, etc.

 (To head to Kawasaki Daishi at this point, use exit #33 for access to Keikyu Kawasaki Station.)